Electric-Coin-Company/zashi-android/README.md

 1. Adding the `espresso-contrib` dependency will cause builds to fail, due to conflicting classes.
 This is a [known issue](https://github.com/Electric-Coin-Company/zcash-android-wallet-sdk/issues/306) with the Zcash Android SDK.
 1. Android Studio will warn about the Gradle checksum.
 This is a [known issue](https://github.com/gradle/gradle/issues/9361) and can be safely ignored.
 1. During app first launch, the following exception starting with `AndroidKeysetManager: keyset not found, will generate a new one` is printed twice.
 This exception is not an error, and the code is not being invoked twice.
+1. While syncing Gradle files, build error with `org.jetbrains:markdown` dependency locking might occur.
+It is a filed [known issue](https://github.com/Electric-Coin-Company/zashi-android/issues/1526) that does not block building the project.